aniou/cof/README.md

     tmpfs                  371560      36        36

-    $ cat df.txt | ./sel -f 1,2,Used,Used,Mounted -w Used -gt 0 -a Mounted -starts /rr
+    $ cat sample/df.txt | ./sel -f 1,2,Used,Used,Mounted -w Used -gt 0 -a Mounted -starts /rr
     # meta prog:/bin/df
     #
     Filesystem             1024-blocks Used      Used      Mounted